 Farleys advised Client A that this was inadequate compensation for what she had been through.
 She clearly had a psychiatric injury which was not compensated for in the offer.

-Farleys instructed a Consultant Psychiatrist and medical evidence was obtained which confirmed that the Claimant had suffered from Post Traumatic Stress Disorder as a result of her experiences.
+Farleys instructed a Consultant Psychiatrist and medical evidence was obtained which confirmed that she had suffered from Post Traumatic Stress Disorder as a result of her experiences.

-Further evidence was gathered to show that she had also suffered a Loss of Earnings claim and a Schedule was prepared to include an element of past and future loss.
+Further evidence was gathered to show that she had also suffered a loss of earnings and a Schedule was prepared to include an element of past and future loss.

 As a result of the work carried out the CICA reviewed the application and made an increased award of £23,000.